Back

 This method is simple and allows you to change the Computer Name of your MacBook, but it doesn't affect the Local Hostname or System HostName.
 For more technical users, these might need to be changed as well.
 Remember that there’s a difference between a macOS hostname vs a localhost name.

-The Local Hostname is used by your MacBook when connected to a local network.
+Your MacBook uses the local hostname when connected to a local network.
 It typically looks like this: MacBook-Pro.local.
 To change this:

 1. Go to System Settings: